Healthy Homes Assessment Iona

 Iona Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Iona and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement in all Iona and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove the conformance to each Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records that prove compliance with each Healthy Homes Standards that apply or will apply to their rental properties.

-• Property managers and private landlords should ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords have to ensure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2023